ibeach/ibeach.github.io/_pages/wolfram.md

 </tr>
 </table>

-Here is a curated list of all the Wolfram automata (I've essentially only removed the ones that produce extremely simplistic patterns).
-For a full list of \images, see this website's GitHub respository.
+Here is a curated list of all the Wolfram automata (I've essentially only removed the ones that produce extremely simplistic patterns), where each rule is shown with three example starting values (all zeroes, all ones, or random).
+For a full list of images, see this website's GitHub respository.

 {% include wolfram_table.md %}